kalavattam/2024_Sir2/work_fithic.md

 If a region is specified (optional), interactions are extracted for that region only.
-The region can be specified as (1) a Roman numeral (I-XVI) for specific chromosomes; (2) chr:start-end, where start and end are bp coordinates for a given Roman numeral chromosome; or (3) as "genome-trans", "genome_trans", or "genome" for the entire genome.
+The region can be specified as (1) a Roman numeral (I-XVI) for specific chromosomes; (2) chr:start-end, where start and end are bp coordinates for a given Roman numeral chromosome; (3) "genome-trans", "genome_trans", or "genome" for the entire genome; (4) "XII-all" and "XII_all" for the entire genome (used for experiments that specifically examine XII-associated cis and trans interactions); and (5) "XII-cis" and "XII_cis" for chromosome XII (used for experiments that specifically examine XII-associated cis interactions).

 Operations can optionally be performed in a specified scratch directory.